-UART Interrupt Structure
+UART Module Interrupt Structure

-· Address detect mode
+Address detect mode

 Setting the Address Detect function enable control bit, ADDEN, in the UCR2 register, enables this special function.
-If this bit is set to "1", then an additional qualifier will be placed on the generation of a Receiver Data Available interrupt, which is requested by the RXIF flag.
-If the ADDEN bit is equal to "1", then when the data is available, an interrupt will only be generated, if the highest received bit has a high value.
+If this bit is set to 1, then an additional qualifier will be placed on the generation of a Receiver Data Available interrupt, which is requested by the RXIF flag.
+If the ADDEN bit is equal to 1, then when the data is available, an interrupt will only be generated, if the highest received bit has a high value.
 Note that the related interrupt enable control bit and the EMI bit of the microcontroller must also be enabled for correct interrupt generation.
 The highest address bit is the 9th bit if the bit BNO=1 or the 8th bit if the bit BNO=0.
 If the highest bit is high, then the received word will be defined as an address rather than data.
 A Data Available interrupt will be generated every time the last bit of the received word is set.
-If the ADDEN bit is equal to "0", then a Receive Data Available interrupt will be generated each time the RXIF flag is set, irrespective of the data last but status.
+If the ADDEN bit is equal to 0, then a Receive Data Available interrupt will be generated each time the RXIF flag is set, irrespective of the data last but status.
 The address detect and parity functions are mutually exclusive functions.
 Therefore if the address detect function is enabled, then to ensure correct operation, the parity function should be disabled by resetting the parity function enable bit PREN to zero.

-ADDEN Bit 9 if BNO=1, Bit 8 if BNO=0 UART Interrupt Generated
+ADDEN Bit 9 (BNO=1) Bit 8 (BNO=0) UART Interrupt Generated

 0 0 √

 U 1 √

-4 0 X
+1 0 ×

-1 1 V
+I 1 √